samsaprogrammer/Bloging-Web-Using-PHP/readme.md

 ## License

-This software is under an MIT License.
+This software is under an Samsa License.
 Which allows full use to edit, distribute, or sell this code.
 See the "LICENSE" file for more information!